Jodi Picoult is the author of 24 internationally bestselling novels and one of the most popular women’s fiction writers in the world.

 Sheffield Wednesday legend Fred Spiksley achieved every major honour for club and country.
 Mark Metcalf and Clive Nicholson will bring this colourful character to life.

-Roger Quail’s music blog details every concert he’s attended.
+SOLD OUT: Roger Quail’s music blog details every concert he’s attended.
 Former drummer with Clock DVA and The Box, his writing explores Sheffield’s music scene 1978–81.

 Discover the history of the cemetery from its opening in 1836 to the present day.
 Learn about its famous and not so famous residents and discover some spectacular monuments.